vivek-o/Algorithms-and-Data-Structures-in-C-/README.md

 # Algorithms-and-Data-Structures-in-C++

-This repository has the implementation of some of the most important algorithms and data structures.
+This repository has the C++ implementation of some of the most important algorithms and data structures.